A severe TBI can cause serious side effects and will require intensive rehabilitative therapy.

 What Is Considered a Severe TBI?

-A severe TBI is defined as a brain injury that results in a loss of consciousness longer than six hours, and a Glasgow Coma Scale score of 3 to 8 points.
+A severe TBI is a brain injury that results in a loss of consciousness longer than six hours, and a Glasgow Coma Scale score of 3 to 8 points.

 Side Effects of Severe TBI

 A severe TBI affects nearly every aspect of a person’s health and abilities.
 Some of the most common effects are:

 - Cognitive deficits

 - Sensory problems

 - Paralysis and/or spasticity

 These effects are all very serious conditions, but you can treat many of them with the right rehab approach.